Collection of GPT-image-generator 2.0 issues, bugs, and work-around tips (check first post)

 Bugs:

-• Visible Noise: The amplifier effect was fixed, by making subsequent images no longer dependent on the previous ones.
-But there is still visible noise in the image.
-It is visible, it is disturbing, it causes neurological stress like mp3 artifacts in sound, and it is still present.
+• Visible Noise Patterns: The amplifier effect was fixed a bit by making subsequent images no longer depend so strongly on the previous ones.
+But there is still visible strong noise in the image.
+It is visible, it is ugly, it is disturbing, it causes neurological stress like 64 kb/s MP3 artifacts in sound or 20% compressed JPEG, and it is still present.

 Fixed Bugs: